skillrepos/copilot-hands-on/labs.md

 You should get a **404** response — the search endpoint doesn't exist yet.

 ![Search endpoint not found](./images/cpho51.png?raw=true "Search endpoint not found")

+**Re-run note:** if you get a **200** here instead of a 404, this lab has already been run in this codespace and the search feature is still in *app/app.py* from that run.
+There's nothing left for the Agent to implement.
+Stop the server, run `git checkout -- app/` to restore the original files, then restart the server and try the curl again.

 <br><br>